gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   This follows from said closure being initialized within a disconnected isolation region.

-* A closure that is part of an actor isolation region cannot be transferred to another isolation domain like any other value in an actor isolated region.
+* A non-async non-`Sendable` closure that is isolated to an actor and thus part of an actor isolation region cannot be transferred to another isolation domain like any other value in an actor isolated region.
 This is because as part of transferring the closure, we have erased the specific isolation domain that the closure was isolated to, so we cannot guarantee that we will invoke the value in the actor's isolation domain:

   ```swift
   extension Actor {